Exponential approximation for the nearly critical Galton-Watson process and occupation times of Markov chains: The nearly critical Galton-Watson branching process

 \section{The nearly critical Galton-Watson branching process}

-It was shown by \cite{Yaglom1947} that the limiting distribution of a critical Galton-Watson branching process conditioned on non-extinction is exponential.
-A corresponding rate of convergence was first proved by \cite{Pekoz2009}.
-In the super- and sub-critical cases, the limiting distributions are very difficult to calculate and are only known explicitly in very special cases; see e.g. \cite{Bingham1988}. \cite{Fahady1971}, however, were able to show that the limiting distribution of a nearly critical branching process conditioned on non-extinction converges to the exponential distribution as $m\to1$ over a general class of offspring distributions.
+Consider the Galton-Watson branching process starting from a single particle in generation zero, where each particle has an independent and identically distributed number of children according to some distribution having mean~$m$; let $Z_{n}$ be the size of the $n$th generation.
+For the critical case where $m=1$ and when $\IE Z_1^2 <\infty$ and $\IP (Z_1=0)>0$, it was shown by \cite{Yaglom1947} that the conditional distribution of $Z_n/n$ given $Z_n>0$ converges as $n\rightarrow \infty$ to an exponential distribution.
+A corresponding rate of convergence was first proved with the additional condition $\IE Z_1^3<\infty$ by \cite{Pekoz2009}.
+In the super- and sub-critical cases, respectively when $m>1$ and $m<1$, the limiting distributions are very difficult to calculate and are only known explicitly in very special cases; see e.g.\ \cite{Bingham1988}. \cite{Fahady1971}, however, were able to show that the limiting distribution of a nearly critical branching process conditioned on non-extinction converges to the exponential distribution as $m\to1$ over general classes of offspring distributions.
 The following theorem gives explicit error bounds for the exponential approximation for any finite $n$ and any $m\neq 1$.
-The bounds obtained confirm the exponential limit as $m\rightarrow1$ for the limiting distribution under the assumptions of a finite third moment for the offspring distribution and a non-zero probability of having 2 or more offspring.
+To avoid trivial cases, we make the general assumption that \be 0<\IP[Z_1=0]<1. \ee